jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-04-2-get-clearer-view-over-difficult-topics-project-summary-out-of-scope.md

 - Automatic Execution Order

-The following topics were not considered, because they will have less impact on the language:
+The following topics were not considered, because they might have less impact on the language:

 - Aspects As External Modules
 - Automatic Object Formation